What is a plug-in hybrid electric vehicle (PHEV)?

-They offer the zero-emission benefits of electric cars on shorter journeys, but with the convenience and quick refuelling of a petrol or diesel engine for longer journeys.
+PHEVs offer the zero-emission benefits of electric cars on shorter journeys, but with the convenience and quick refuelling of a petrol or diesel engine for longer trips.
+But how does a plug-in hybrid work and are they worth it?
+This handy guide explains everything you need to know.

 How does a plug-in hybrid car work?